Who and What Is Covered

 Tribal Lands Are Excluded

 The statute explicitly excludes property of Indians within tribal court jurisdiction and lands held in trust by the United States for Indians.
-Tribal nations operate under their own legal systems, and Arizona's probate code does not override that sovereignty.
+Tribal nations operate under their own legal systems, and the probate code does not override that sovereignty.

 This title does not apply to property of Indians within the jurisdiction of their tribal courts or to lands held in trust by the United States for Indians.